Game Regulations

 Spirit of the Game

-• The goal of the day is to have fun!
+• The goal of the day is to have fun and promote the RITS values of: Diversity, Equity, Inclusion and Accessibility.

-• Players should strive to promote sportsmanship, comradery and support for their fellow athletes
+• Players should strive to promote sportsmanship, camaraderie and support for their fellow athletes

-• Referees will award each team a maximum of three Spirit points per game and report them to the scorekeepers with the final score
+• Game Managers will award each team up to 3 Spirit Points per game and report them along with the score.

 Key Items:

-• Games always start every 20 minutes (see event day schedule)
+• Games always start every 14 minutes (see event day schedule).

-• All games will be 14 minutes in length: 2 x 7-minutes halves with a strict 1-minute halftime.
+• All games will be 12 minutes in length with no halftime (continuous play)

 • Home team will be the team listed in the left column of the schedule.